- Lifetime Eligibility for Federal Pell Grants

 Complete the Loan Exit Interview when you withdraw from school

-Students who withdraw from Union County College, even for just one semester, will be required to complete the “Loan Exit Interview” on the Federal Student Aid website to comply with College policy and federal regulations.
+Students who withdraw from Union College, even for just one semester, will be required to complete the “Loan Exit Interview” on the Federal Student Aid website to comply with College policy and federal regulations.
 Students who do not complete the Loan Exit Interview may have registration and transcript holds placed on their academic records.

 Future student aid eligibility may be in jeopardy if you withdraw from school.